top of page

 The Road to Recovery

 Recovering from an eating disorder takes time, patience, and a dedicated support system.
-Organizations like Beat (https://www.beateatingdisorders.org.uk/) also offer specialized resources and support within the UK.
-With the right treatment and support, full recovery should be possible.
+Organizations like Beat offer specialized resources and support within the UK.
+With the right treatment and support, full recovery is possible.
+Your GP should also be part of your support through this process to ensure that any possible medical consequences of eating disorders are not overlooked.

 Choice of approaches